Perk Up

 Perk up.

 This situation kind of symbolized my life.
 I was growing, but still tethered to limited and negative thinking.
 As much as I tried to change my mindset, something would creep into my thoughts (subconsciously and then consciously) about what I was to fear.
 Anxiety took over, and I felt overwhelmed.
-I decided to cut myself free just like I did to the little plant that wanted to grow on its own.
+I decided to cut myself free, just as I had done with the little plant that wanted to grow on its own.

-A long time went by where I didn’t feel too good either; I worked on thinking better thoughts, making peace with my past, and trying to forgive myself and others.
-I was withering and sad, like how that little plant looks in the photo.
-Until I gave myself permission to be authentic and cut myself loose from the limited-thinking shackles, I wasn’t able to thrive.
+A long time passed when I didn’t feel too good either; I worked on thinking better thoughts, making peace with my past, and trying to forgive myself and others.
+I was withering and sad, just like that little plant in the photo.
+Until I gave myself permission to be authentic and cut myself loose from the shackles of limited thinking, I wasn’t able to thrive.
 Snip.
 And just like that, my mind finally got it.
 I was free.
 But it didn’t feel good at first.

 Negative thoughts of lack and that I wasn’t good enough kept hanging on.
 It felt like a happy life was too far beyond my reach.
 But, I learned (because that’s life, right – we live and learn) that when I stopped being in situations and around people where I felt off, I was able to move in the direction I wanted to.

-If we experience tough times in our lives, telling ourselves to perk up can give us hope.
+If we experience tough times in our lives, reminding ourselves to perk up can help.

 Perk up whoever is reading this and know that things will get better because you will make it happen.

 Perk up that mind muscle from when you were a kid, and life was fascinating and not scary.
 That’s living in the present moment.
-When we live in the present, we get to control how we feel, think, and act.
-We aren’t working on shoddy programs from the past that can cause us to feel stuck and limited or fearful of a future that doesn’t exist yet.
+When we live in the present, we can control how we feel, think, and act.
+We aren’t working on outdated programs from the past that can cause us to feel stuck and limited, or fearful of a future that doesn’t yet exist.
 Perk up and watch where you’re going.

 I feel better than I’ve ever felt.
 I’ve been growing and evolving, and really like who I am.
 I’m pretty darn impressed that I’m still a kind, good soul despite all I’ve been through.

 The best part about writing these blogs for me is that I am learning from what I write.
 Words pour out of me, and all I truly want to do is put good stuff out there.
-I want to make the world a better place, and that takes people wanting to be better versions of themselves.
+I want to make the world a better place, and that requires people to strive to be better versions of themselves.

 We know what feels great, and we need to do more of it.
-If we focus on that instead of what we don’t want, we’ll attract what we want.
+If we focus on what we want instead of what we don’t, we’ll attract it.
 I know it’s easy to keep talking about what we don’t like or want, but that’s only going to give us more of what we don’t like or want.
 Spin thoughts toward the positive, and that’s what you’ll receive.

 When I sing or write, I perk up and I’m happy.
 I want those moments more and more, so I spend more time singing and writing because I feel great doing them.